Tabular Data: Is Deep Learning all you need?: Evaluation protocol and Configuration Spaces

-The comprehensive search space for XGBoost hyperparameters is detailed in Table~\ref{tab:xgboost_search_space}.
+The comprehensive search space for the XGBoost hyperparameters is detailed in Table~\ref{tab:xgboost_search_space}.
 In the case of default hyperparameters, our approach mirrored the CatBoost implementation where we opted not to set any hyperparameters explicitly but instead, use the library defaults.

 Furthermore, it is important to note that XGBoost lacks native support for the ROC-AUC metric in multiclass problems.
 To address this, we incorporated a custom ROC-AUC evaluation function.
-This function first applies a softmax to the predictions and then employs the ROC-AUC scoring functionality provided by scikit-learn, which can be found at the following link\footnote{\href{https://scikit-learn.org/stable/modules/generated/sklearn.metrics.roc_auc_score.html}{https://scikit-learn.org/stable/modules/generated/sklearn.metrics.roc\_auc\_score.html}}.
+This function first applies a softmax to the predictions and then employs the ROC-AUC scoring functionality provided by scikit-learn, which can be found at the following link\footnote{\url{https://scikit-learn.org/stable/modules/generated/sklearn.metrics.roc_auc_score.html}}.